Helper functions and utilities#

 Number of samples to subsample the

-from, to solve the orthogonal Procrustes problem on.- Type:
+dataandref_datafrom, to solve the orthogonal Procrustes problem on.- Type:

 - fit(ref_data, data, ref_label=None, label=None)#